DDR0/fuseblk-filename-fixer/readme.md

 ## Building

 With Rust installed, in the project folder, run: `cargo update` and `cargo build --release`.
 (Use `cargo run` to build and execute the dev binary.)
-You can copy the stand-alone binary from the build folder, `fuseblk-filename-fixer`, to anywhere you like on your system.
+You can copy or link the stand-alone binary from the build folder, `fuseblk-filename-fixer`, to anywhere you like on your system.
+Alternatively, you can add the release folder to your PATH variable.

 ## Running